A8N0RMAL/UML-Diagrams/README.md

 ---
 - In uml public protected and private visibilities correspond to a class that is a public, protected or private.
 - A public element is visible to all elements that can access the content of the namespace to which it belongs.
-- Public visibility is represented by the plussign.
+- Public visibility is represented by the plus sign.
 - A protected element is visible to elements related to generalization relationship to the namespace that owns it.
 - Protected visibility is represented by the hash sign.
 - A package element is owned by a namespace that is not a package and is visible to all elements that are in the same package.